A look back at the best rushing performances in LIC history

 KHALIL OWENS, Longwood, 2015

 The senior rushed for 271 yards and three touchdowns in the Lions’ 47-28 win over Farmingdale for the Class I crown.
-His 76-yard first-quarter TD run jumpstarted the Lions offense, which scored seven straight TDs.
+His 76-yard TD run in the first quarter jump-started the Lions’ offense, which scored seven straight TDs.
 He added scoring runs of 80 and 16 yards.

 OMAR PALMER, North Babylon, 1999